Stochastic optimal transport and Hamilton-Jacobi-Bellman equations on the set of probability measures: Introduction

 In this paper we consider an extension of the aforementioned dynamic reformulation of optimal transport, in which the final repartition of mass, or target as we shall call it, is stochastic.
 More precisely, we shall assume that there is Markovian stochastic process $(\nu_t)_{t \geq 0}$ such that the target repartition of mass is $\nu_T$.
 This problem is introduced in more details in Section \ref{sec:sot}.
 Remark that such an optimal transport problem falls in the category of stochastic optimal control problem, in a space of measures, with a terminal state constraint.

-Let us insist on the fact that, from the point of view of applications, this stochastic version of the optimal transport problem is natural and should prove to be of interest.
+Let us insist upon the fact that, from the point of view of applications, this stochastic version of the optimal transport problem is natural and should prove to be of interest.
 Indeed, in our economy, the transportation of goods usually starts before the exact location of the addresses is known.
-This is for example the case for the delivery of oil in most ports.
-In a finite state space case, an analogue of this problem was studied in a mean field game framework in Bertucci et al. \citep{bertucci2021master}.\\
+This is for example the case for the delivery of oil in most ports, as tanker leaving the American continent often change routes depending on the price of crude oil in the major European ports.
+In some sense, the target measure is in this case given by a supply and demand equilibrium which is in general modeled as a stochastic process as it depends on various unpredictable factors.
+In a finite state space case, an analogue of this problem was studied in a mean field game framework in Bertucci et al. \citep{bertucci2021master}, we also refer to \citep{bertucci2022singular} for a related problem.

+Another example is the maintenance of the storage of most major warehouse of supply networks.
+Indeed in practice, the different levels of storage are maintained based on projections in a first time and only later on they are adjusted to the actual level of demand.
+The flux of the projections could \\